cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-For this to work for both the Atmos CLI and the Terraform provider, we usually do one of the following:
+For this to work for both the `atmos` CLI and the Terraform provider, we recommend doing one of the following:

 - Put `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host